 Aside from all of the events and entertainment, there are also lots of Halloween activities available onboard!
 Halloween crafts, Halloween-themed “Anyone Can Cook” demos and Halloween-themed trivia are just a few of the festive activities you can find on a Halloween on the High Seas cruise.
 In addition to regular Halloween fun available to everyone, the kid’s clubs also have fun Halloween activities for little ones.
 Pumpkin carving, crafts, face painting, and more are just a few things your kids can enjoy.

 If there was one thing I would have loved more of onboard the Disney Magic for Halloween on the High Seas, it would be the spooky treats!
 The treats aren’t really announced or published anywhere; but you can find them at places like Cove Cafe, Cabanas during lunch, and even the occasional seasonal treat during your regular meal.
-In addition to all of the spooky treats, you can find pumpkin spiced anything onboard as well!
+In addition to all of the spooky treats, you can find pumpkin-spiced everything onboard as well!

 Is there Pirate Night during Halloween on the High Seas?

 Pirate Night is a fan favorite and for good reason!
 Not all cruises have Pirate Night; but all of the ones we’ve been on have, even cruises that are not in the Caribbean.
 We sailed in the North Atlantic for our Halloween on the High Seas cruise and we still had a Pirates Night.
 Truthfully I was surprised by this since the event is literally called Pirates in the Caribbean, but I can’t complain because we love Pirate Night!
 You’ll be able to tell if your cruise includes Pirate Night when you receive your itinerary so that you can plan accordingly.